ICI3D/MMED/weekly/index.md

 subtitle: Weekly Messages
 ---

+## Message 4

+Some final notes on preparing for the Clinic:

+1. Please review the [logistical information](http://www.ici3d.org/MMED/logistics/) provided.
+As you prepare to travel to AIMS, please keep in mind that it is winter in South Africa and consider packing a sweater and/or heavy jacket.
+Be sure to check out the information page for more helpful tips!
+If you are flying into CPT, please pay particular attention to the [arrival schedule](../logistics/airportTransfers), and let us know immediately via email to <arrival@ici3d.org> if there is any problem or discrepancy.
+This document also includes shuttle times for transfers from CPT to AIMS.
+We recommend printing a copy of this page and bringing it with you to ensure you know where to go upon arrival and how to contact us in case of a delay.
+If you have trouble finding the driver at the airport please call Igsaan (+27 72 216 5628, AIMS Head of Facilities & Logistics).

+1. Please make sure your poster is ready to go ([see guidelines](http://www.ici3d.org/MMED/posters)).
+All posters that we received by the deadline have been sent for printing.
+If we have not received your poster, please be aware that the deadline for printing has passed and we expect you to print it and bring it with you.
+Everyone should also bring an electronic copy of their poster.

+1. Please ensure you have completed the required R and git tutorials and the associated online [quiz](https://survey.az1.qualtrics.com/jfe/form/SV_cAV8F8D4hUfiXdj).

+1. Please note that we have posted the first set of possible projects on the [projects page](http://www.ici3d.org/MMED/projects/).
+We will be posting more over the next few days.
+We recommend that you browse through the project descriptions before the Clinic to familiarize yourself with the options.

+1. If you will be bringing a laptop computer to the Clinic, now would be a good time to double-check that you have all of the [necessary software](http://www.ici3d.org/MMED/preparation#Software) installed on the computer you will be using.
+Desktop computers (with appropriate software) will be available for use by those who need them.

+1. Please fill out the attached forms (for photo release form and emergency contact) and return them to <forms@ici3d.org> form **by the end of the day on Monday!**

+1. Note that breakfast at AIMS is served from 7:45 to 8:30.
+If you arrive in Muizenberg after 17:00 on Sunday, you will need to register on Monday morning, so be sure to give yourself sufficient time to register and eat!

+1. Finally, please do not hesitate to let us know at <faculty@ici3d.org> if you have any questions!

 ## Message 3

 This week, we ask that you begin to familiarize yourself with the computer programs that will be used at MMED.
 You can find a list of software to install (along with information about poster preparation and other preparatory materials) linked from the [Preparation](http://www.ici3d.org/MMED/preparation/) page.